SEND Termly Parent Forum

 At Ashleigh Primary School and Nursery we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we strive to be responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 Our school improvement plan is about developing learning for all and is used to plan continued professional development (CPD) opportunities for all staff.
-Our plan for 2017-18 can be found here.
+Our latest plan can be found here.

 We aim to create a learning opportunity which is flexible enough to meet the needs of all members of our school community.
 We monitor progress of all learners, and staff continually assess pupils to ensure that learning is taking place.
 Our whole school system for monitoring progress includes regular pupil progress meetings with staff.